-Co-produced by the Research Centre for Music, Sound, and Society in Canada and Ottawa Chamberfest with support from the School for Studies in Art and Culture, and the Faculty of Arts and Social Sciences at Carleton University.
+The concert was co-produced by the MSSC and Ottawa Chamberfest with support from the School for Studies in Art and Culture, and the Faculty of Arts and Social Sciences at Carleton University.
 Please click here to view the concert program.

-As a starting point for exploring Schafer’s legacy, we have prepared a selective bibliography of works from the three major areas of acoustic ecology, music education, and environmental music.
+This is a selective bibliography of works on acoustic ecology, music education, and environmental music.
 Our aim is both to reference Schafer’s own work, and to offer a wide variety of perspectives from scholars in music and sound studies.
 Where extensive bibliographic resources already exist (such as the library of the World Forum for Acoustic Ecology), we have chosen to provide a link rather than to replicate that resource.

 The bibliography is presented in two complementary formats: the Excel spreadsheet functions as a quick visualization and categorization of sources while the PDF document lists complete bibliographic citations alphabetically.